lotaris/jee-rest/README.md

   - The `retrieveMappersConfiguration()` method was added by the REST libary and provides a way of mapping exceptions to a specific error code.

+## Contribute

+If you want to propose improvements to that library, follow the [instructions on confluence][confluence]

 ## Authors